ericsizemore/mimey/README.md

 - Author: [Eric Sizemore](https://github.com/ericsizemore)
 - Thanks to [all Contributors](https://github.com/ericsizemore/mimey/contributors).
-- Special thanks to [JetBrains](https://www.jetbrains.com/?from=esi-mimey) for their Licenses for Open Source Development.

 `Esi\Mimey` would not be possible without the wonderful work of the libraries that came before it, which it is forked from: